 Dianne Burckhardt - Author

-I have faced many challenges in my life and creating a profitable writing career for myself just may be the biggest challenge yet.
+I have faced many challenges in my life and in trying to create a profitable writing career for myself just may be the biggest challenge yet.
 It's a good thing I'm not afraid to fight for what I want.
 I have had enough practice.
 It is not easy to rebuild your life and career after enduring seven surgeries in six months especially when six of those were brain surgeries and you actually die at one point.
 Luckily for me, it didn't take.

 I have worked long and hard for many years to rebuild my life and I am thankful for every step forward I have made.
 I have had a lot of help and would not be where I am without it.
 There is no way I will ever be able to thank everyone, but I have to name my mother, Sharon Stephens, my father, Steve Stephens, and the most amazing husband I could ever hope to have in my life, Pedro Burckhardt.
 I would not be here to be writing this if it weren't for these three people.
 Not to mention the world's most adorable furbaby, Shaggy Burckhardt, who helps keep me (mostly) sane.

 I have always been a writer, but after the brain surgeries, I was literally at a loss for words.
 My memory failed me.
 Simple words and normally familiar names were just suddenly gone from my memory.
 Writing became therapy for me.
 I needed to retrain my brain after so much trauma.
 I still have many issues that will likely be with me for the rest of my life, but they are challenges I am learning to use to feed my creativity.

 I have an incredible tribe of friends who help me circumvent some of these issues.
 The main problem I still have is remembering names.
 I found I have an incredibly difficult time remembering the names of people I have met since the surgeries and even the names of characters I have created.
 My short-term memory is a constant issue, but my long-term memory is much better.